Title: Playtime Is Over

 Year: 2022

-Materials: Bronze coating, patina, hard polylactic acid core, semi-customized 1/6 action figures.
+Materials: Bronze coating, patina, hard polylactic acid core, semi-customized 1/6 action figures

 About: This art installation consists of a unique set of components to collect, install, and to be played with.

-Where: Blue Velvet Projects, Zürich
+Exhibition views from: Blue Velvet Projects, Zürich

 Artist: Anne de Vries